ibnlanre/portal/README.md

 const [getStoredCounter, setStoredCounter] = localStorageAdapter;

-// Load persisted state or use a default if nothing is stored const initialCounterState = getStoredCounter() ??
-0; // Default to 0 if null const persistentCounterStore = createStore(initialCounterState);
+// Load persisted state or use a default if nothing is stored const initialCounterState = getStoredCounter(0); // Default to 0 if null const persistentCounterStore = createStore(initialCounterState);

 // Subscribe to store changes to save them to Local Storage